 - crackers (homemade or see Kate’s recipes, or the best variety you can find at the store with few ingredients – I really like Crunchmaster’s gluten free multigrain crackers)

-Add some easy to grab fruit like grapes, blueberries, or create your own fruit salad and you have a well-rounded lunch!
+Add some easy to grab fruit like grapes or blueberries and you have a well-rounded lunch!

 Soup & Salad